1Password/scim-examples/docker/README.md

-# Deploying 1Password SCIM Bridge using Docker
+# Deploy 1Password SCIM Bridge with Docker

 *Learn how to deploy 1Password SCIM Bridge using Docker Compose or Docker Swarm.*